The News (Portsmouth)

-The News is the only local paid-for newspaper in Portsmouth, England, and covers a wide area of south Hampshire.
-It is produced by Johnston Press, owners of Portsmouth Publishing & Printing, at their headquarters in North Harbour, Portsmouth, and printed in nearby Hilsea.
+The News is the only local paid-for newspaper and website in Portsmouth, England, and covers a wide area of south Hampshire.
+It is produced by NationalWorld at their office at the Technopole building.
 Its official title is The News, though it was formerly known as The Portsmouth Evening News and is still popularly referred to as The Evening News despite being printed in the early hours of the morning.

 The News is printed Monday to Saturday.
 There was also a weekly sports paper, The Sports Mail, which followed the fortunes of local club Portsmouth F.C. and local sports news.
-A weekend magazine and an entertainment supplement called WOW247 (formerly The Guide) are also printed.
-Sales have declined following price rises and the rise of social media.
+Sales have declined rapidly following price rises and the rise of social media.

-Like many regional newspapers The News circulation has plummeted in recent years, slumping by 15% in the last six months of 2018 to 13,902.

 History

 The News began in the North East in 1873, when Samuel Storey MP founded The Echo in Sunderland.
 Together with six partners and an original investment of £3,500, Storey hoped to produce an evening paper that reflected his radical views.

 Storey was elected into Parliament as the mayor, where he met future business partner Andrew Carnegie, a Scottish born millionaire.
 The partners, along with businessman, Passmore Edwards, arrived in Portsmouth in 1883 with intentions of buying out the Hampshire Telegraph and starting a new evening newspaper, the Southern Standard.

 By this time, The Evening News had already been established in Portsmouth by Graham Niven, who served as the paper's editor, manager, reporter and distributor.
 Both Storey and Niven faced a problem when they realised there was no room for two evening papers in Portsmouth.
 Niven soon sold out to Storey, retaining one quarter share.

 Storey's original project, The Southern Standard only survived for eight issues.
 When the Storey-Carnegie syndicate broke up in 1885, Storey invested in various other papers expanding his newspaper company to West Sussex, Chichester and the Isle of Wight.

 In 1903 Samuel Storey's son Frederick George took over from his father as the managing director of The Echo.
 When Frederick died in 1924 it was his son, also named Samuel Storey born in 1896, who was to begin the third generation of the Storey family in control of the newspaper group.
 The original founder of the group died in 1925.

 During his 49 years as chairman of his grandfather's company, which had since become Portsmouth and Sunderland Newspapers Limited (P&SN), Lord Buckton guided the company through the technological advances of the 1950 and 1960s.
 Aided by his brother F.G.H Storey, P&SN explored the new processes of photo-composition and web-offset printing.